 2012-13: Chartier played in 58 regular season games and three playoff contests for Kelowna in his first WHL season and played for Canada Western in the 2013 U17 World Junior Challenge.
 He scored 13 goals with 17 assists and was +16 with 8 penalty minutes during the regular season.
 The Rockets finished second in the B.C.
 Division and reached the second round in the playoffs.
 Chartier appeared in three playoff games with no points or penalties.
 He scored 1 goal with 2 assists and 2 penalty minutes in five games for Canada Western.

-2013-14: Chartier played for Canada’s gold medal-winning U18 team at the Ivan Hlinka before returning to Kelowna for his second WHL season.
-He provided supplementary scoring for the Rockets — skating in all 72 regular season games — finishing with 24 goals and 34 assists and was +26 with 8 penalty minutes.
-Kelowna had the WHL’s best record during the regular season.
+013-14: Chartier played for Canada’s gold medal-winning U18 team at the Ivan Hlinka Memorial Tournament before returning to Kelowna for his second WHL season.
+He skated in all 72 regular season games and scored 24 goals with 34 assists, finishing +26 with 8 penalty minutes.
+Kelowna had the WHL’s best record during the regular season and reached the Western Conference finals, falling to Portland.
+Chartier scored 6 goals with 6 assists and was +3 with 2 penalty minutes in 14 playoff games.